Note: In the podcast is an interview with Angel Camino, attorney for Max Black

 I featured her story in December 2021.

-One feature of her story is her ex-husband, in his younger years before they met- got involved with Sammy “the Bull” Gravano in a very significant drug conspiracy and even testified against him.
+One feature of her story is her ex-husband, in his younger years before they met- got involved with Sammy “the Bull” Gravano in a very significant drug conspiracy.

 Christie knew nothing about this until Gravano was scheduled to be released from prison in 2017.
 An Orange County cop first warned her.